 Mumbles, West Wales

 Just a few miles from Swansea is Mumbles, an ideal place to explore for a few hours or to make your home for a few days.
 The action centres around the Swansea Bay waterfront, fringed with a footpath that takes in sweeping panoramas of the distant city on one side and Mumbles Lighthouse and clifftops on the other.
-You’re spoiled for choice for ice-cream, with Joe’s and Verdi’s superbly located for ambling along the waterfront with a sweet treat.
+You’re spoiled for choice for ice-cream, with Ripples, Joe’s and Verdi’s superbly located for ambling along the waterfront with a sweet treat.

 The promenade recently underwent a facelift in the form of new development Oyster Wharf, whose restaurants have fantastic views.
 Fancy something more informal?
 Pick up delicious fried whitebait or dressed crab from Gower Seafood Hut, right on the water.